JuliaRobotics/Caesar.jl/docs/src/examples/interm_dynpose.md

 ### `DynPoint2DynPoint2` (preintegration)

+!!! warning
+    `::IIF.FactorMetadata` is being refactored and improved.
+Some of the content below is out of date.
+See IIF #1025 for details.
+(1Q2021)

 The basic idea is that change in position is composed of three components (originating from double integration of Newton's second law):

 ![deltapositionplus](https://user-images.githubusercontent.com/6412556/40951449-05bdfed8-6845-11e8-8c4f-31fd92523819.gif)